-- 1. The remote is to be picked up the day it is to be used or if the Library is closed that day the last day the Library is open before its intended use. - 2.
-The Librarian will indicate below where to promptly return the remote.
+1. The remote is to be picked up the day it is to be used or if the Library is closed that day the last day the Library is open before its intended use.

-By signing this agreement, the user assumes full responsibility for loss or damage to the smart TV remote control.
-By signing this agreement, the users agree to be responsible financially for any damages to the Proudfit Hall smart TV remote that occur while in their possession.
-Failure to pay for repairing damage, will result in not being able to use Proudfit Hall for 5 years.
+By signing this agreement, the user assumes full responsibility for loss or damage to the smart TV remote contro By signing this agreement, the users agree to be responsible financially for any damages to the Proudfit Hall smart TV remote that occur while in their possession.
+Failure to pay for repairing damage, will result in not bein